Curtea de Argeș,

 Zrenjanin, Serbia.
 Without trying, I've been following the route of the bicycle race this whole time.
 So, when I reached Zrenjanin and the main road was blocked by police, I already knew the reason.

 But, this was actually handy.
-I shut the bike off and with not too much trouble asked the nearest policeman where a good hotel was.
+I shut the bike off and without much difficulty asked the nearest policeman where a good hotel was.
 He gave me a name (which I had him repeat several times), but indicated that I couldn't get there from here.

-No matter; with not too much trouble (and only a bit of illegal riding in a pedestrian zone), I was able to skirt around the roadblocks and find the Hotel Vojvodina on the main square of Zrenjanin.
+No matter; by keeping to the alleyways and side-streets (and with only a bit of illegal riding in a pedestrian zone), I was able to skirt around the roadblocks and find the Hotel Vojvodina on the main square of Zrenjanin.

 Time for my daily washing and time to switch the currency in my wallet from Croatia money to Serbia money.